tendermint/tendermint/docs/architecture/adr-075-rpc-subscription.md

 the oldest and newest items (of any kind) recorded in the event log at the time of the reply, or are `""` if the log is empty.

 The `data` field contains the type-specific event datum.
-The datum carries Any ABCI events that may have been defined.
+The datum carries any ABCI events that may have been defined.

 > **Discussion point**: Based on [issue #7273][i7273], I did not include a